tegnike/aituber-kit/docs/README_en.md

    - For Koeiromap, you can finely adjust the voice.
 An API key is required.
    - For Google TTS, languages other than Japanese can also be selected.
 Credential information is required.
    - For Style-Bert-VITS2, a local API server needs to be running.
-   - GSVI TTS, a local API server needs to be running.
+   - For GSVI TTS, a local API server needs to be running.
 5. Start conversing with the character from the input form.
 Microphone input is also possible.

 ## AITuber Streaming